-Sometimes the default Stata temp space run out of space so you may have to redirect the location of your temp file.
+Sometimes the default Stata temp space run out of storage.
+You may have to redirect the location of your temp file to fix this.
 Here’s what you should do.

-Make sure you create u:\statatemp folder mentioned on the set command above.
+Make sure you create a folder named “statatemp” inside your U drive.
+U:\statatemp folder mentioned on the set command above.
 You can specify any path\folder here provided they exist.
 This is where Stata will redirect your temp files.

-Replace the u:\project folder with your own project path\folder (or your work directory).
+Replace the u:\project folder with your own project path\folder.

-Don’t touch the last line.
+Do not change the last line.
 The point of the last line is to run the .exe file that would open stata.
-If you are using a different Stata version the path\folder and .exe name may be different, so you may have to replace the last line with the correct one.
+If you are using a different Stata version the path\folder and .exe name may be different.

 Once created, double-click on the .bat file.